 Don’t Stuff Adverbs in Dialogue Tags

 This one needs no introduction or explanation.
 For the last time, folks, let’s lay it all out there: adverbs are like corn dogs.
 You think they’re a really good idea, then you eat a couple and you realize they’re much better in moderation.
 Don’t cut all adverbs out of your manuscript, but prune… aggressively.
 They don’t add much — only in special circumstances do they work — and they are usually a sign of a writer not trusting their reader.

 Dialogue conveys things.
 That’s the whole point of it.
 It tells us who a character is, how they talk, what they think, what they say aloud vs. what they keep inside, what people are planning to do, what people did, how people feel about things, etc. etc. etc. Good dialogue is very information-dense without hitting you over the head.
 If it is well-written, the reader learns new things without even realizing.

-Adverbs and the other kinds of tagging errors I’ve discussed here just get in the way of good dialogue and make it too… obvious.
+Adverbs and the other kinds of errors that clutter your dialogue tags just get in the way of good dialogue and make it too… obvious.
 That’s not what you should be aiming for.
 If you’re seeing a lot of adverbs, it’s time to really examine your dialogue and make sure you’re conveying what you need to in the actual scene and not leaning on adverbs as a crutch.

 How to Write Excellent Dialogue Tags

-Some things to remember about writing good dialogue:
+Some things to remember about how to write dialogue: